EvatsugDnalloR/NotebookApplication/uml_diagrams/use_case_list.md

 - Application is started
 - The file for storing the content of the notebook exists
 ### Post-condition
-All the content of the notebook have been stored to the file.
+All the content of the notebook has been stored to the file.
 ### Main Scenario
 1. User made some changes to the notebook content
 2. User trys to quit or close the program
 3. A window pops out to ask the user if he wants to save the current changes or not
-4. User choose 'yes' to save the notebook content to the local file and the program will be terminated
+4. User chooses 'yes' to save the notebook content to the local file and the program will be terminated
 ### Alternative Scenario
 2. a1.
-User pressed `Ctrl + S` or clicked the Save option throught the menu bar\
+User pressed `Ctrl + S` or clicked the Save option through the menu bar\
 a2.
 The current notebook content has been saved to the local file\
 a3.
-User can exit the application without any pop out window
+User can exit the application without any pop-out window
 <!-- 4 -->
 4. a.
-User choose 'no' to abancon the current changes, and the program will be terminated
+User chooses 'no' to abandon the current changes, and the program will be terminated
 ### Exception Scenario
-- Trigger: The file for storing the content of the notebook doesn't exists or corrupted when trying to save the changes
+- Trigger: The file for storing the content of the notebook doesn't exist or corrupted when trying to save the changes

 ## Export File
 ### Priority: `Could`